 Graduation.
 Students are responsible for notifying the Graduate College of their intention to graduate in a given semester; that is, students are responsible for placing their names on the “degree list.”
 Students must use the University of Illinois at Urbana-Champaign Enterprise Applications – Student Self-Service system (https://apps.uillinois.edu/selfservice/) to place their name on the graduation list by the stated deadline.

 CEE Online Program.
 The degree earned through the online program is the same degree awarded on campus.
 Courses offered online are the same as the on-campus courses.
 The degree earned and transcript records do not distinguish between online and on-campus delivery.
 Students may request via graduate college petition to change their program code to complete a degree online, or vice versa.
 This request is subject to advisor, department and Graduate College approval.

 3+2 BS/MS Program.
 This program allows international students to spend their senior year at the University of Illinois at Urbana-Champaign, earn a Bachelor of Science degree from a participating international university, and continue their education to earn a Master of Science degree in civil or environmental engineering from the University of Illinois in one year.
 Students typically spend three years at their home university and two years at Illinois to complete B.S. and M.S. degrees in five years.
 In the first year, they complet coursework required for their BS degree.
-By the beginning of the second year, each MS student will selectand be assigned a faculty advisor in their area of specialization.
+By the beginning of the second year, each MS student will select a specialty area and be assigned a faculty advisor in their area of specialization.
 Students in the 3+2 program must maintain a 3.3 GPA.
-They may transfer a maximum of 8 graduate-level hours from their BS to their MS degree that is not used for their bachelor degree. http://cee.illinois.edu/academics/international-programs .
+Students may transfer a maximum of 8 graduate-level hours from their BS to their MS degree that is not used for their bachelor degree. http://cee.illinois.edu/academics/international-programs .

 Click here to see the international universities with which CEE has 3+2 agreements.